Zero-Tang/NoirVisor/README.md

 Namesake: NoirVisor is named after the [***Grimoire Noir***](https://nier.fandom.com/wiki/Grimoire_Noir) in NieR:Gestalt/Replicant.

+**IMPORTANT NOTES:** If you're looking for a stealthy hypervisor implementation, you're at the wrong place.

 # Processor Requirement
 Intel Processors based on Intel 64 and IA-32 Architecture, with support to Intel VT-x /w EPT. \
 AMD Processors based on AMD64 Architecture, with support to AMD-V /w NPT. \